 - 2 teaspoons fresh ginger, minced

 - 1 tablespoon fresh garlic, minced

-- 1 tablespoon hoisin sauce (a critical ingredient, can be found in any Asian store or the Asian section of well-stocked supermarkets)
+- 1 tablespoon hoisin sauce (a critical ingredient, can be found in any Asian store or the Asian section of well-stocked supermarkets) or make your own

 - 1 teaspoon sesame oil